Frequently Asked Questions

 This is one of those questions where it's hard to tell what exactly you're asking, a question that tells us you're probably a beginner at incubation.
 Remember, fertility rates are different than hatching rates.
 Even when the eggs you place in your incubator are 100% fertile, you may get zero of them to hatch.
 This is because if the conditions aren't just right---if your incubator is too hot or too cold (or too humid or not humid enough, etc.)---the eggs may not hatch in those sub-optimal conditions.
 So, hatching rates are dependent on YOU, and how well you or your...Read More

-That's a tough one.
+Is your chicken having trouble keeping its balance?
 A problem like this could be caused by many things.
 It may end up being nothing of concern...One of our staff had a mixed-breed rooster whose legs were simply quite long--maybe too long for his own good!
 He went though a period of awkward adolescence in which his legs were growing so fast, he was not terribly graceful.
 In fact he was outright clumsy, and he often lost his balance when he tried to crow.
 (Can you imagine how cute that was?)
-Once he grew into his legs, he no longer lost his balance.
-Some breeds...Read More
+Once he grew into his legs, he no longer lost...Read More

 No, but we can give you some background information and share the crazy way that rumor may have gotten started!
 It IS true that, if your hen has had some damage to her reproductive system (such as an infection in her ovaries), she might begin to look like a rooster on the outside---and act like one---due to a hormone imbalance!
 Such a hen wouldn't lay eggs, and may even begin to crow.
 At her molt, she may grow in the same plumage roosters have in her breed.
 If her infection or condition then cleared up, she might begin laying anew,...Read More